soyeonkimgithub/soyeonkimgithub.github.io/_posts/review/2023-07-16-toxic-tone.md

 ---
 layout: post
 title: Tech has a Toxic Tone Problem - Let's Fix It!
-description: >
-  This is summarise and translate the article about toxic tone in tech industry.
 categories: review
 sitemap: false
 hide_last_modified: true